TRAVEL

 DogsAs much as we love dogs we regret they are not allowed in the gardens, apart from blind and hearing dogs of course.

-Visiting gardens is thirsty work and delicious teas with home-made cakes will be served at St Matthias Church from 11am until 4.30pm.Details of local pubs and cafés are on the website and the tickets.
+Visiting gardens is thirsty work and delicious teas with home-made cakes will be served at St Matthias Church from 11:30am until 4:30pm.Breakfast bbq baps will be available at Garden 1 from 10:45am until supplies run out.Details of local pubs and cafés are on the website and the tickets.

 By carParking on Richmond Hill on a Sunday is restricted and often congested.
 Please use the public car parks available in the town centre.